- “the ability to identify, understand, interpret, create, communicate and compute” (UNESCO 2006).

 “One hears a great deal of protest today about the lack of interest in reading.
 Much of this protest is justified, but the implication which it often carries is not, for it often implies that matters used to be greatly different, that educators a hundred years ago or more did a better job of teaching both reading and writing.
 That they did is by no means certain.
 In fact, there is a great deal of evidence indicating quite the opposite.
 Bad as we are today, our predecessors were very likely even worse.”

 Definitions of literacy are constantly evolving.
-In the early 1700s being able to sign your name was a significant act of literacy.
-That evolved over time to being able to read a bus pass or a daily newspaper.
+In the early 1700s being able to sign your name was a notable act of literacy.
+Later on, literacy was defined as being able to read a bus pass or a daily newspaper.

 Consider, e.g., the following billboard that was posted by Electronic Arts to advertise job vacancies for programmers.
 Can you read the code?
 It says “Now Hiring!”

 Types of Literacy

 At the national and international level, world governments focus on functional definitions of literacy–i.e., how well citizens can understand words and sentences and how well they can interpret, make inferences from, and act on what they read across multiple texts.
 For instance, can citizens understand a newspaper?
 Can they understand an airplane or bus schedule?
 Can they read the job announcement and submit a job application.

 In educational contexts, critical literacy, rather than functional literacy, has been a robust field of scholarship.

 Critical literacy is concerned with rhetorical analysis of power relationships.
 Critical literacy engages students in metacognition and self reflection about the Currency, Relevance, Authority, Accuracy, Purpose of knowledge claims.

 New communication technologies (e.g., the pen, pencil, printing press, internet) alter how people collaborate, design, edit, invent, organize, research, and revise documents.
 As communication technologies evolve, they create new media and new genres.